-How to write a brief
+How to write a video briefing

-Why is a brief needed?
+Why is a video briefing needed?

 Writing a brief is the best way to convey your thoughts to a creative team.